kshort24/data-products/README.md

   contract, referenced from that package's `README.md`.
 - `../_contract_run_inputs/` — inputs captured at contract-run time for reproducibility.

-## Irregular folders

-- `_layer1-batch-validation-2026-07-09/` — not a delivered product.
-A batch intake-validation sweep across multiple pending use cases; kept as a receipt of that governance pass.
-- `dp_uc7_wheeler_mets/` — an early run that predates the `uc-<stream>-<id>` naming convention and
-  the standardized `00`–`07` file map.
-Still a valid receipt trail, just in an older shape.

 ## Reading a package

 Start with that folder's own `README.md` — it states what business question was answered, the